Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 \subsection{Distance in \ca graphs}

-In a \ca graph, every pair of vertices~$v$, $u$ is connected by a coset path of length~1, namely $v,E,u$.
-This makes the definition of a sensible measure of distance w.r.t.\ coset paths non-obvious because the distance between two different vertices is in some sense always~1.
+In a \ca graph, every pair of vertices~$v$, $u$ is connected by the coset path $v,E,u$ of length~1.
+This makes the definition of a sensible measure of distance w.r.t.\ coset paths non-obvious.
 However, we find a solution with the help of 2-acyclicity and its implications.
-Using 2-acyclicity and the set~$\gen(v,u)$, for vertices~$v,u$, we defined non-trivial coset paths.
-Intuitively, these are the coset paths from~$v$ to~$u$ that remain if one forbids to use all cosets that connect~$v$ and~$u$ in one step, i.e.\ the trivial connections between the two vertices.
-In particular, this forbids $E$-steps.
-Thus, non-trivial coset paths lead us to a non-trivial notion of distance in 2-acyclic \ca graphs.
+Using 2-acyclicity and the set~$\gen(v,u)$, for vertices~$v,u$, we defined non-trivial coset paths, the paths that remain if one forbids all cosets that connect~$v$ and~$u$ in one step.
+This leads us to a non-trivial notion of distance in 2-acyclic \ca graphs.

 \begin{definition}[Distance in \ca graphs] Let~$G$ be a \ca graph.
 The \emph{distance} $d(v,u)$ between two vertices~$v\neq u$ is defined as the length of a minimal non-trivial coset path from~$v$ to~$u$. \end{definition}